-The Company has entered into Change of Control Agreements with some of its executive officers to provide compensation and benefits in the event of a change of control of the Company.
+The Company has entered into Change of Control Agreements with its executive officers to provide compensation and benefits in the event of a change of control of the Company.
 Pursuant to such agreements, executive officers agree to remain employed by the Company on an annual basis and are compensated by an annual salary and bonus as determined by the Compensation Committee of the Board of Directors.
-In the event the employment relationship is terminated by the Company for other than cause or by the executive officer for good reason within the one year period following a change of control, the executive officer will receive any salary or bonus due to such executive officer, group insurance benefits for one-year after termination and severance pay equal to the annual base salary for the fiscal year in which the termination occurs.
-The executive officers will also receive such payments if their employment continues for the full one-year period following a change of control.
+In the event the employment relationship is terminated by the Company for other than cause or by the executive officer for good reason within a specified period following a change of control, (three years for Messrs.
+Humphreys, Remington and White, and two years or one year for other executive officers, such period of time being the "Change of Control Period"), the executive officer will receive any salary or bonus due to such executive officer, group insurance benefits and severance pay equal to the executive's annual base salary and bonus for the fiscal year in which the termination occurs, multiplied by the Change of Control Period.
+Severance amounts are partially offset in the event the executive officer realizes a benefit from the acceleration of stock options in connection with the change of control.
+The executive officers will also receive a bonus equal to their annual salary plus annual bonus if their employment continues for the full one-year period following a change of control.